 The information on Dr. Murray was taken from a Wikipedia article on him.

-While this did not involve a gastroenterologist that actually practiced at my hospital it adversely affected a relative of his who practiced the same discipline and who had the misfortune of sharing the same last name.
+While this next case did not involve a gastroenterologist who practiced at my hospital, it adversely affected a relative of his who practiced the same discipline and who had the misfortune of sharing the same last name.
 Our poor doctor received death threats and had to go into hiding for some time until all the furor died down.
 So you can be found guilty by association even if it is unjust to do so.
-While I have never met the guilty party I have had the fortune to work with the poor victim.
-He was always respectful and kind and never had a cross word to any of the staff.
-Eventually his life did return back to normal and he was able to return back to his practice.
+While I have never met the guilty party, I have had the honor of working with the victim.
+He was always respectful and kind, never having a cross word with any of the staff.
+Eventually, his life returned to normal, and he was able to return to his practice.
 I will include some information on his guilty uncle below.

 The article posted below is taken from an posting made by HO&P law firm, and was posted on May 6, 2013.